sieke13/challenge18/README.md

 npm i on all folder npm run develop or visit https://challenge18-main.onrender.com/

 ## Usage
-had a library of your must read books
+register and search your favorites or must read books

 ## Contributing
 my teachers google special thanks to erik hoverstein and andrea mr